heli-toon/heli-toon/README.md

 I'm Salay Abdul Muhaimin Kanton, a passionate ✨ Web Developer ✨ from Ghana.
 I'm currently a Student.
-I have experience in React, HTML+CSS+JS and Python.
+I have experience in React, JS and Python.
 I'm always looking to learn new things.

 ## 🔭 I’m currently working on